-REGULATORY INFORMATION FOR SMOKE/CO ALARMS REGULATORY INFORMATION FOR SMOKE ALARMS alarm on every level, in every sleeping area, and in every bedroom.
+REGULATORY INFORMATION FOR SMOKE/CO ALARMS REGULATORY INFORMATION FOR SMOKE ALARMS

+RECOMMENDED LOCATIONS FOR SMOKE ALARMS

+Installing Smoke Alarms in Single-Family Residences The National Fire Protection Association (NFPA), recommends one smoke alarm on every level, in every sleeping area, and in every bedroom.
 In new construction, the smoke alarms must be AC powered and interconnected.
 See "Agency Placement Recommendations" for details.
-For additional coverage, it is recommended that you install a smoke alarm in all rooms, halls, storage areas, finished attics, and basements, where temperatures normally remain between $40^\circ$ F $(4.4^\circ$ C) and $100^\circ$ F $(37.8^\circ$ C).
+For additional coverage, it is recommended that you install a smoke alarm in all rooms, halls, scorage areas, finished attics, and bearements, where temperatures normally remain between 40° F (4.4° C) and 100° F (37.8° C).
 Make sure no door or other obstruction could keep smoke from reaching the smoke alarms.
-More specifically, install smoke alarms: RECOMMENDED LOCATIONS FOR SMOKE ALARMS On every level of your home, including finished attics and basements. · Inside every bedroom, especially if people sleep with doors closed eping area.
-If your home has m each.
-If a hall is over 40 feet (12 meters) long, install an alarm at each end.
+More specifically, install smoke alarms: